Career, Salary and Education Information

 - Direct workers who prepare drawings and documents

 - Prepare scaled drawings, either with computer software or by hand

 - Visit worksites to ensure that construction adheres to architectural plans

 - Seek new work by marketing and giving presentations

 People need places to live, work, play, learn, shop, and eat.
 Architects are responsible for designing these places.
 They work on public or private projects and design both indoor and outdoor spaces.
 Architects can be commissioned to design anything from a single room to an entire complex of buildings.

 Architects discuss the objectives, requirements, and budget of a project with clients.
 In some cases, architects provide various predesign services, such as feasibility and environmental impact studies, site selection, cost analyses, and design requirements.

 Architects develop final construction plans after discussing and agreeing on the initial proposal with clients.
-These plans show the building's appearance and details of its construction.
-Accompanying these plans are drawings of the structural system; air-conditioning, heating, and ventilating systems; electrical systems; communications systems; and plumbing.
+The architects' plans show the building's appearance and details of its construction.
+These plans include drawings of the structural system; air-conditioning, heating, and ventilating systems; electrical systems; communications systems; and plumbing.
 Sometimes, landscape plans are included as well.
 In developing designs, architects must follow state and local building codes, zoning laws, fire regulations, and other ordinances, such as those requiring easy access to buildings for people who are disabled.

-Computer-aided design and drafting (CADD) and building information modeling (BIM) have replaced traditional drafting paper and pencil as the most common methods for creating designs and construction drawings.
+Architects use computer-aided design and drafting (CADD) and building information modeling (BIM) for creating designs and construction drawings.
 However, hand-drawing skills are still required, especially during the conceptual stages of a project and when an architect is at a construction site.